Lesser Known Social Media Platforms You Should Know About

-The pros and cons of all the major social networks have been covered thoroughly by blogs and news outlets time and time again.
-But are there new, as yes underappreciated social media networks out there that our worth investigating for marketing purposes?
+The pros and cons of all the major social media networks have been covered thoroughly by blogs and news outlets time and time again.
+But are there new, as yes underappreciated networks out there that our worth investigating for social media marketing purposes?

 Ello promises that it is ad-free and does not sell the information of its users—and always will be.
 Essentially it wants to be what Facebook isn’t, and wants to draw in former Facebook users that are sick of their personal information being capitalized on.
 So since as a business you can’t place ads on Ello, is there any reason to bother with it?
 Well, first of all, it has been shown that early adopters of social media platforms fare better than those who join later on.
 Secondly, who knows how long Ello will actually be able to stay afloat without selling ads?
 Business Insider found that this is true and that it isn’t just about being the most clever and engaging, it’s about getting there early and “keeping the lights on” when you want a large following.
 This is one reason for brands to adopt any social media network early.
 Join Ello if you think tech savvy artists, designers and hipsters are the audience you want to target.
 You won’t have much to lose by at least setting up a profile and claiming your space.